mochiblog/mochiblog.github.io/_posts/2019-04-19-the-story-so-far.md

 ---
 layout: post
-title: The story so far
+title: the story so far
 ---

 *Note: this post summarizes the resources I've been using to learn bioinformatics.
 It is a work-in-progress, and will be updated periodically.*